KUTuaNithid/artificial_intelligence/README.md

 1. Make a copy of RNN
 1. Update the state of neuron 1 by 1 for each copy
 1. The experimental result: Collect the number of copies in each state
-1. The theoritical result: Caculate follows Boltzman's distribution for all possible states.
+1. The theoretical result: Caculate follows Boltzman's distribution for all possible states.

 #### **Constant Parameters**
 | Input(x) | weight(w) |